Winter Slip and Fall Accidents

 It is nearly impossible to expect New York City to be cleared immediately after a snowfall.
 Nobody can wave a wand and magically clear the streets.
 There are almost 13,000 miles of sidewalk in the five New York boroughs, and if you stretch that out, that would reach nearly halfway around the entire world.
 So we should try and exercise patience – especially given these treacherous winter conditions we have recently experienced.

-Our hope is that city workers, commercial, and property owners will remain vigilant about keeping streets and sidewalks safe, as winter comes to a close.
-We may have weathered the worst of what mother nature has offered so far, but the season is not over yet.
-In the weeks to come we will see if our patience will be tested one last time before warmer spring days ahead.
+We may have weathered the worst of what Mother Nature has offered so far, but the season is not over yet.
+In the weeks to come we will see if our patience will be tested one last time before the warmer spring days ahead.